-For example: If the venue only allows for a 5 hour open bar, you want a 4:00 ceremony and 4:30 cocktail hour, that means your event will have to close the bar no later than 9:30.
+For example: If the venue only allows for a 5 hour open bar, and you want a 4:00 ceremony followed by a 4:30 cocktail hour, that means your event will have to close the bar no later than 9:30.
 If you wanted the party to end later, you would then need to reconsider your ceremony time.
 BUT if you had a later ceremony time means that the lighting may change with the photography schedule and if you wanted to have those gorgeous natural lighted portraits of you and your partner, either stick to the 4:30 ceremony time and have an after party, or do a first look.

 3) How many guests you want to have.